d-a-ve/d-a-ve/README.md

 # Hi there, Welcome! 👋

-I'm Dave, a frontend developer located in Nigeria.
-Since February 2022, I have been working in the tech industry dedicated to learning and creating visually appealing and user-friendly websites and web apps.
+I'm Dave, a frontend developer based in Nigeria.
+Since February 2022, I have been working in the tech industry dedicating my time to learning and creating visually appealing and user-friendly websites and web apps.

 My goal as a frontend developer is to create interfaces that provide an exceptional user experience.
 I strive to ensure that every design decision I make is based on creating an interface that is easy to use and enhances the overall user experience.